Updated: June 14, 2018

 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only gone up due to scarcity.

-Don’t forget that in order to purchase R22, you have to be an EPA-certified technician.
-So, the normal homeowner is unable to purchase a cylinder themselves.
-In addition, there are some stern regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+Recall that in order to buy R22, you have to be an EPA-certified technician.
+So, the normal homeowner can’t purchase a cylinder themselves.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
 This expense is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how does this impact you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+This is why when our experts come out to assess your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?